thurloat/thurloat.github.com/posts/2012-12-13-backbone-listening-helps-memory.rst

           console.log "Tried to bind event #{x}, but the view doesn't have that object."

-I think I can say with confidence that we're all excited about this feature inclusion into Backbone core.
-Many of us have implemented this on our own, as I have, and just this evening was able to remove from my own **BaseView**.
-I'm equally as excited for those who have not implemented this on their own and hope that it will help keep everyone's memory usage in check.
+I think I can say with confidence that we're all excited about this feature being included into Backbone core.
+Many of us have had to implement this on our own, as I have, and just this evening I was able to remove my implementation of **listenTo** and **stopListening** from my BaseView class in favour of what I included above.
+I'm equally excited for those who haven't been using any method for tracking event bindings and hope that it will help keep memory usage in check.

 I highly suggest checking out this `presentation`_ by Google on finding memory leaks in your application.
 This upgrade in Backbone should help get you on the